garygsw/smooth-taylor/README.md

 If you find our code or paper useful, please cite our paper:

 ```
-@article{goh2020understanding,
+@inproceedings{goh2020understanding,
+  author    = {Gary S. W. Goh and
+               Sebastian Lapuschkin and
+               Leander Weber and
+               Wojciech Samek and
+               Alexander Binder},
-    title={Understanding Integrated Gradients with SmoothTaylor for Deep Neural Network Attribution},
+  title     = {Understanding Integrated Gradients with SmoothTaylor for Deep Neural
-    author={Gary S. W. Goh and Sebastian Lapuschkin and Leander Weber and Wojciech Samek and Alexander Binder},
-    year={2020},
-    eprint={2004.10484},
-    archivePrefix={arXiv},
-    primaryClass={cs.CV}
+               Network Attribution},
+  booktitle = {25th International Conference on Pattern Recognition, {ICPR} 2020,
+               Virtual Event / Milan, Italy, January 10-15, 2021},
+  pages     = {4949--4956},
+  publisher = {{IEEE}},
+  year      = {2020},
+  doi       = {10.1109/ICPR48806.2021.9413242},
 }
 ```

 ## Questions

-If you found any bugs, or have any questions, please email to gary_goh@mymail.sutd.edu.sg.
+If you found any bugs, or have any questions, please email to garygsw@gmail.com.